Bruna Rangel Lima Stuns In A Skimpy White Bikini Top & Unbuttoned Jeans

-Bruna Rangel Lima wowed her 4.1 million Instagram followers on Tuesday, June 9, sharing a two-photo slideshow of herself posing against a mirror while wearing a tiny bikini top and low-cut jeans.
+Bruna Rangel Lima wowed her 4.1 million Instagram followers on Tuesday, June 9, when she shared a two-photo slideshow of herself posing against a mirror while wearing a tiny bikini top and low-cut jeans.

-She leaned back against a mirror, sitting on her knees on a gray cushion.

 The skimpy bathing suit top barely covered Bruna’s ample assets, which nearly spilled out of the garment.
 The top featured strings that tied around the nape of her neck and around her back.

-Her tanned, toned, and taut midriff was on full display, as were her enviable abs.
-Her silver belly button ring peeked out.
+Her tanned, toned, and taut midriff was on full display, as were her enviable abs and her silver belly button ring peeked out.

 The medium-wash jeans rode low on her waist, the fly unzipped and the top unbuttoned, giving off a teasing, seductive vibe.

-The first shot featured Bruna sitting back, her eyes fixed on the lens.
-The corners of her mouth turned slightly upwards, a hint of a close-lipped smile playing on her face.
-The dainty diamond stud on her nose caught the light.
-Her hands fell into her lap.
+The first shot featured Bruna sitting back with her eyes fixed on the lens as she leaned back against a mirror and rested on her knees on a gray cushion.
+The corners of her mouth turned slightly upwards, and a hint of a close-lipped smile played on her face.
+The dainty diamond stud on her nose caught the light and she rested her hands on her lap.

-The second photo was taken at a closer range and shot from the waist-up.
+The second photo was taken at a closer range and shot from the waist up.
 Her lips were slightly parted, showing off her pearly white teeth.
-One arm was bent at the elbow, and her hand reached up, as if to pull her hair back or tug on her bathing suit.
-Her tiny sideboob tattoo was visible.
+One arm was bent at the elbow, and her hand reached up as if to pull her hair back or tug on her bathing suit.
+A portion of her tiny sideboob tattoo was visible in the shot.

-Her hair was tucked behind her neck and swung over one shoulder in both images.
-Her pin-straight strands tumbled down in shades of chocolate, caramel, and blond.
+Her hair was tucked behind her neck and swung over one shoulder in both images, and her pin-straight strands tumbled down in shades of chocolate, caramel, and blond.

-Bruna seemed to wear a burnt orange shadow on her lids, adding a bright pop of color to the neutral-toned outfit.
-The brownish-red shadow blended out and up to her brow bone.
-Her lashes looked to be coated with black mascara.
+Bruna seemed to wear a burnt orange eyeshadow on her lids, adding a bright pop of color to the neutral-toned outfit.
+The brownish-red eyeshadow blended out and up to her brow bone, and her lashes looked to be coated with black mascara.
 Her cheekbones seemed to be highlighted with a warm, pink blush, and her plump pout appeared to be filled in with a juicy watermelon gloss.

 She captioned the post with two angel emoji.